Tecnam P2010: Development

 The Tecnam P2010 (sometimes called P Twenty-Ten) was conceived to fill a market gap for a modern four-seat, single-engine aircraft in Tecnam’s lineup, bridging the step up from the two-seat P2008 light sport.
-Designed by Professor Luigi Pascale, Tecnam’s co-founder and chief designer, the P2010 combined a carbon-fiber fuselage with metal wings and tail, blending modern materials with proven aerodynamics.
+Designed by Professor Luigi Pascale, Tecnam’s co-founder and chief designer, the P2010 combined a carbon-fibre fuselage with metal wings and tail, blending modern materials with proven aerodynamics.
 The design drew on lessons from earlier Tecnams: it adopted a full-flying stabilator tail (for pitch control and stability) derived from the P2006T twin and P2008 designs.
 P2010 was designed to offer a third rear door for back passengers.

 The P2010 was first seen in public at AERO Friedrichshafen 2011, where Tecnam displayed a prototype and announced the new model and the maiden flight occur on 12 April 2012.
 The aircraft generated strong interest, Tecnam reportedly sold 30 delivery positions during the 2011 AERO event alone.
 By the time of its debut at AERO 2012, Tecnam had accumulated 50 orders for the P2010.

 The company initially planned to have US FAR Part 23 certification completed by November 2012 and stated it would refund deposits if the aircraft was not certified by the end of 2014.
 European European Aviation Safety Agency certification was completed in September 2014, with American Federal Aviation Administration certification completed in December 2015.
 By the time of FAA certification, Tecnam had delivered about 40 P2010s to European customers, and several U.S.-bound aircraft were awaiting shipment pending the American certificate.

-In 2017 the company announced the P2010 “MkII”, optioning a larger 215 hp Lycoming IO-390 engine in place of the original 180 hp powerplant, plus a new MT variable-pitch propeller and Garmin G1000 NXi avionics suite.
+In 2017 the company announced the P2010 "MkII", optioning a larger 215 hp Lycoming IO-390 engine in place of the original 180 hp powerplant, plus a new MT variable-pitch propeller and Garmin G1000 NXi avionics suite.
 The 210 HP configuration upgrade boosted the P2010’s top cruise speed to 146 knots, improving on the original variant’s performance.